Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Legend offers a considerable difference of 16% more metal.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, when it comes to weight, a factor that most people underestimate, Legend offers a considerable difference of 16% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Honda does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Honda with an average rating of 4.7, and models under the Lexus badge with 4.9 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that Honda does have a slight advantage, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Honda with an average rating of 4.7, and models under the Lexus badge with 4.9 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as Legend rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.
+Above it all, drivers of cars with the same engine as Legend rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economy